json-api-dotnet/JsonApiDotNetCore/README.md

 ## Compatibility

-A lot of changes were made in v4.0.0, the following chart should help you with compatibility issues between .NET Core versions
+A lot of changes were introduced in v4.0.0, the following chart should help you with compatibility issues between .NET Core versions

 | .NET Core Version | JADNC Version |
 | ----------------- | ------------- |